A Sexual Assault Treatment Unit (SATU) is a safe place to go if you have been raped or sexually assaulted.

 - getting you referrals for any other support you need

-During your health check, we will explain the different medications you may need.
+During your health check, we will explain the different medication you may need.

 - emergency contraception to prevent pregnancy - you can take this up to 5 days after an assault

 - antibiotics to prevent the risk of STIs

 - medication to prevent HIV (PEP) - you need to take this within 72 hours (3 days and nights) after a possible exposure to HIV

 This is a type of exam carried out to get evidence following a sexual assault or rape.

 We can take forensic samples up to 7 days after a rape or sexual assault.

 There are 2 options for forensic exams at the SATU: